 We tested this jacket in the shower; we were surprised that it lasted for as long as it did before wetting through — a full 30 seconds in a downpour.
 It is not waterproof, only lightly resistant.
-But for cold, windy conditions, this contender is ideal to wear over a lightweight fleece, such as our award-winning favorite, the Patagonia R1 Hoody.
+But for cold, windy conditions, this contender is ideal for wearing over a lightweight fleece, such as our award-winning favorite, the Patagonia R1 Hoody.
 What this model lacks in water resistance, it makes up for in breathability.

 When the weather deteriorates, you can throw on a waterproof or puffy jacket depending on conditions.
 Finally, it's worth noting that after wetting out the shoulders in our waterfall test, the stretchy body and hood fabric breathed like a champ.
 Our tester was perfectly dry in less than 30 minutes of moderate activity.
 The jacket was worn over an R1 Hoody.
 If you don't need lots of breathability and prefer top quality weather protection in a softshell jacket, we recommend the Arcteryx Gamma MX, which is much more weather resistant and has better features.